Paraphilia: Prevalence

-Although paraphilic interests in the general population were believed to be rare, research has shown that fantasies and behaviors related to voyeurism, sadomasochism and couple exhibitionism are not statistically uncommon among adults.
+Although paraphilic interests in the general population were believed to be rare, research has shown that fantasies and behaviors related to voyeurism, sadomasochism, and couple exhibitionism are not statistically uncommon among adults.
+The DSM-5 estimates that 2.2% of males and 1.3% of females in Australia engaged in bondage and discipline, sadomasochism, or dominance and submission within the past 12 months (2013).
+The population prevalence of sexual masochism disorder is unknown.

+Among men

 In a study conducted in a population of men, 62% of participants reported at least one paraphilic interest.
 In another sample of college students, voyeurism was reported in 52% of men.
-The DSM-5 estimates that 2.2% of males and 1.3% of females in Australia engaged in bondage and discipline, sadomasochism, or dominance and submission within the past 12 months.
-The population prevalence of sexual masochism disorder is unknown.

 Among women

 Paraphilias are often observed in women, and there have been some studies focusing exclusively on females with paraphilias.
-Men and women differ on the content of their sexual fantasies, with the former reporting greater proportions of fetishism, exhibitionism and sadism, and the latter reporting greater proportions of masochism.
+Men and women differ on the content of their sexual fantasies, with men reporting greater proportions of fetishism, exhibitionism, sadism, and women reporting greater proportions of masochism.
 Sexual masochism has been found to be the most commonly observed paraphilia in women, with approximately 1 in 20 cases.

 In ancient cultures

 Paraphilic fantasies and behaviors have been registered in multiple old and ancient sources.
-Voyeurism, bestiality and exhibitionism have been described in the Bible.
+Voyeurism, bestiality, and exhibitionism have been described in the Bible.
 Sexual relations with animals have also been depicted in cave paintings.
-Some ancient sex manuals such as the Kama Sutra (450), Koka Shastra (1150) and Ananga Ranga (1500) discuss biting, marks left after sex and love blows.
+Some ancient sex manuals such as the Kama Sutra (450), Koka Shastra (1150), and Ananga Ranga (1500) discuss biting, marks left after sex and love blows.
 Although evidence suggests that paraphilic behaviors have existed prior to the Renaissance, it is difficult to ascertain how common they were and how many people had persistent paraphilic fantasies in ancient times.